ppaulbbismuth/ppaulbbismuth.github.io/projects/proj-4.md

 #### System Architecture

+The robot embeds common and open source components to be easily made.

+{% include image-static.html image="projects/proj-4/architecture.jpg" %}

 #### Mechanical Design

 As the project aims to be open source, we try to make the robot fully 3D printable.